iOS-Goodies/iOS-Goodies/Issues/Week344.md

 Happy Thursday!
 Busy week for Apple, who released the Beta 3 of Xcode 12 and of iOS and iPadOS and also open sourced [parts of the Exposure Notification framework](https://developer.apple.com/exposure-notification/).
-Apart from that, a pretty quiet week again, probably also due to the summer vacation :)
+Apart from that, a pretty quiet week again, probably also because of the summer vacation :)

 **Articles**